k5iogura/EdgeTPU/README_Rock64.md

 ## Installation of Requirement packages

 ### OpenCV with Python3.5
-Needs installation from source code.
+Needs installation from source code reason why pip3 not providing comaptible opencv-phton.

 - First of all,
 apt install bellow,